 - Submit a $50 non-refundable deposit or full workshop payment through PayPal or by check

-After you submit your application and payment, you will receive an automatic confirmation by email, providing with you a link and password to a Workshop Resources webpage with additional details about workshop logistics.
+After submitting your registration and payment, you will be provided with a link and password to a Workshop Resources webpage with additional details about workshop logistics.